 Additional fields within the secret are ignored.
 The key must be the access_token

 value; this is the identifier by which Kong queries the Vault API to fetch the credential data.
-See the Vault documentation for version 1 or version 2
+See the Vault documentation for version 1

 for further information on the KV secrets engine.